kamuju25/opentelemetry-microservices-k8s/09-CI-CD/01-CI-CD.md

-**CI/CD** stands for Continuous Integration and Continuous Delivery (or Deployment).
-It is a DevOps practice used to automate building, testing, and deploying applications.
+**CI/CD** stands for Continuous Integration and Continuous Delivery (or Deployment), It is a DevOps practice used to automate building, testing, and deploying applications.

 ## Continuous Integration (CI)